 The quantitative labelling requirements are inconsistent and incompatible with current EU rules.

-Alcohol content labelling (Regulation 12(iv) to be expressed in grams of alcohol contained in the container concerned and Energy / calorie labelling (Regulation 12(v) on the energy value expressed in kilojoules and kilocalories contained in the container concerned) included in the Irish draft Regulations are inconsistent and incompatible with provisions harmonised by Regulation 1169/2011 and by wine and aromatised wine products labelling provisions contained in relevant EU Regulations.
-More specifically, Regulation 1308/2013 as amended by Regulation (EU) 2021/21173, include provisions for compulsory information on the nutrition declaration of wines and aromatised wine products.
+Alcohol content labelling (Regulation 12 (iv) to be expressed in grams of alcohol contained in the container concerned and Energy / calorie labelling (Regulation 12 (v) on the energy value expressed in kilojoules and kilocalories contained in the container concerned) included in the Irish draft regulations (2022) are inconsistent and incompatible with provisions harmonized by Regulation 1169/2011 and by wine and aromatised wine products labelling provisions contained in relevant EU regulation.

+In particular, Regulation (EU) No 1308/2013 and Regulation (EU) No 1151/2012, as amended by Regulation (EU) 2021/2117, include provisions for compulsory information on the nutrition declaration of wines and aromatized wine products.